 Inside: Use this easy bleaching technique to lighten and brighten canvas drop cloths.

 Do you love the natural look of canvas for decorating your home?
-A fabulous, budget-friendly option for utilizing this type of fabric is canvas drop cloths that are typically used to cover the floor when painting.
-However, the color can be a little yellow or tan, so I prefer to lighten them up a bit using bleach.
-This also helps to soften the fabric.
+Drop cloths, that are typically used to cover the floor when painting, are a fabulous, budget-friendly option for this type of fabric.
+However, the color can be a little yellow or tan for my preference, so I lighten them up a bit using bleach.
+This technique also helps to soften the fabric.

 You can use a canvas drop cloth for making curtains, pillowcases, fabric signs/flags, bags, etc.